-Are used to display products in a receipt or an abandoned cart within your emails in the case of a post-purchase campaign for instance.
-To find more information on transactionnal loops, you can refer to our dedicated article.
+Are used to display products in an order or an abandoned cart within your emails in the case of a post-purchase campaign for instance.
+To find more information on transactional loops, you can refer to our dedicated article.

 The operation code is used to group several campaigns in a report.
 It is an optional value that you can add during the setup of your manual and automatic campaigns.